Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Introduction

+We use tableaux and their algorithms for priority-based task reassignments in a hierarchical 2D-MS, where a hierarchical 2D-MS (2D-HMS) is defined as a 2D-MS consisting of heterogeneous nodes whose priorities (or execution rates) of rows and columns are sorted in descending order.
+In this paper we convert a 2D-HMS into a \emph{Young diagram}~\cite{sagan2001, stanley1997} and represent a task assignment of a 2D-HMS using a tableau.
+Our greedy task relocation policy is based on a 2D-HMS in which task relocations are performed systematically by using tableau algorithms.

 The remainder of this paper is organized as follows.
-Section \ref{sec:PrioritybasedTaskReassignmentProblem} presents the problem statement along with its assumptions.
 We provide an introduction to tableaux and their algorithms in Section~\ref{sec:YoungTableaux}.
-In Section~\ref{sec:MeshGraphsAndYoungTableaux} we present how 2D mesh graphs are converted into tableaux.
-Section~\ref{sec:Priority-basedTaskReassignmentsAndYoungTableaux} shows how task relocations under the greedy task relocation policy in a 2D-HMS are reduced to a jeu de taquin slide, and how they are applied in a 2D-HMS.
-Section~\ref{sec:ApplicationsOfPrioritybasedTaskAssignment} gives an application of our approach to priority-based task reassignments in a 2D-HMS.
+Section~\ref{sec:MeshGraphsAndYoungTableaux} presents a representation of a 2D-HMS using a Young diagram.
+In this section we define a hierarchical 2D mesh tableau in order to represent a priority-based task assignment and its reassignments in a 2D-HMS.
+Section~\ref{sec:Priority-basedTaskReassignmentsAndYoungTableaux} shows how task relocations in a hierarchical 2D mesh tableau under the greedy task relocation policy are reduced to a jeu de taquin slide, and how they are applied to a 2D-HMS.
 Finally, we conclude in Section~\ref{sec:ConclusionsOfPrioritybasedTaskAssignment}.